sjm-practice/master-gatsby-front-end/README.md

 ## Left Off at:

-Section 11 - Setting Up Headless CMS
+Section 12 - Creating the Toppings Content Type...